khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 Now you can run the NeoForge jar file like normal executable file, a window pops up for you to choose the installation configurations:
 The NeoForge installer supports multiple languages, so if you want to change the language, you can do so by pressing Shift Tab on the radio button.
 1. First is a radio box for selecting install client or server, `Install client` is selected by default, yeah we want to install the client, no need to change it.
-2. Then there is an input field for specifying the installation location, normally the installer will automatically recognize the official loader's folder, for example `C:\Users\username\AppData\Roaming\.minecraft`, that's where we want it to install so no need to change again.
+2. Then there is an input field for specifying the installation location, normally the installer will automatically recognize the official loader's folder.
+   For example `C:\Users\username\AppData\Roaming\.minecraft`, that's where we want it to install so no need to change again.
    Copy this path to somewhere like the Notepad for further usage when installing mod files.
 3. Now click the `OK` button to start the installation.
    It will download some files from the Internet, if the network is fast, the installation takes about three or two minutes.